tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 Lorem ipsum dolor sit amet ...
 ```

-We'll expand on this structure by adding the ability to filter which blog posts show up on the home page.
-To do that we'll add a new `boolean` value to each post called `featured`.
+Let's expand on this structure by adding the ability to filter which blog posts show up on the home page.
+To do that we add a new `boolean` value to each post called `featured`.

 ```markdown
 ---